evanmc21/serenity/README.md

 # serenity
 A simple, static, responsive photography web app built with HTML5 and custom CSS.
 I wanted to build a mobile-first, responsive site that a photographer could use as a template.
+Images are sourced from unsplash.com

-Recommendations are welcome :)
+Suggestions and feedback are welcome :)